 Students come to our M.A. program out of a desire to learn more about English language and literature, improve their writing and research skills, and prepare for the next step in their career.
 Graduates of our program have gone on to teach at the community college, pursue the Ph.D. in English or doctorates in other fields, continue teaching high school with enhanced credentials, or work in many other fields.

 Our graduate students are an active and close-knit group.
 They have recently formed a graduate student organization, SAGE (Student Association for Graduates of English), which is also open to undergraduate senior English majors.
 New students report finding both the faculty and other students welcoming and supportive.

 How to Apply

-People interested in pursuing the M.A. at WKU should apply directly to Graduate Studies; information on how to apply is provided on their web site (www.wku.edu/graduate).
-In addition to the GRE and transcripts required by Graduate Studies, the English Department asks for a personal statement (1-2 pages) outlining the applicant's background and goals.
+People interested in pursuing the M.A. at WKU should apply directly to Graduate School; information on how to apply is provided on the Graduate Studies website and in this letter from graduate advisor, Dr. Wes Berry.
+In addition to the GRE and transcripts required by Graduate School, the English Department asks for a personal statement (1-2 pages) outlining the applicant's background and goals.
 Those applying to the creative writing concentration should include a writing sample (approximately 10-15 single-spaced pages of poetry or 20-30 double-spaced pages of prose).
 Note that the writing sample should be the same genre (poetry, fiction, or creative non-fiction) in which the student plans to write the thesis.